 Creating an attendance policy is essential for every business.
 It establishes expectations for working hours, attendance, and paid time off.
-It’s easier to uphold such a policy when you’re able to see the productivity within the office.
+It’s easy to uphold such a policy when you’re able to monitor behavior within the office.
 But what about when you now have a remote team?

 A remote working option can be beneficial to employees as much as employers, as long as there are clear expectations and guidelines.
 Which is why having a solid attendance policy is key to success.